 As the final speaker, I addressed not incorporating process systems into heater assessments.
 While doing furnace assessments, it's important to ask, "is there something that can be improved in how you process that can reduce energy costs?"
 Over-fractionating is one example.
 In some cases, plants will go beyond specified targets without considering added energy requirements and how they affect heater efficiency.
 Look at that and ask, "can I use less energy and still meet my product demands?"

 During the Q&A portion of the webinar, purchasing a leak detector was discussed.
 This leads to the common mishap of buying equipment to help energy management.
 Krisa suggested that purchasing a detector is good if there's dedicated personnel who will be trained to use it and who will constantly be working with it He also pointed out that detecting leaks was only the initial part of a good program.
 Once detected, understanding the costs of that leak and the costs to fix it are equally important.
-Krisa believes it's better to contract it if you aren't going to do it regularly.(You can hear the full webinar by going to www.ChemicalProcessing.com/articles/2010/091.html.)
+Krisa believes it's better to contract it if you aren't going to do it regularly.(Editor's Note -- this webinar is no longer available.)

 Having an energy management program will definitely save money for your program, but it's also important to beware of some common mishaps that can make your program less efficient.